In This Section:

 Strategic Parent Intervention Focus (SPIF)

-CPRI runs a program for parents wanting to learn behaviour management strategies for their children’s behavioural and emotional challenges.
+- CPRI runs a program for parents wanting to learn behavior management strategies for their children’s behavioral and emotional challenges.
 There is no cost for this program, it runs for 4 weeks, 2 hours a week.
 SPIF is a voluntary program designed to help you cope with your child’s needs, and learn more about his or her specific challenges.

 Parent/Child Resource Centre